halbs13/Dynamics-NAV-Labour-Hire/au-labour-process-superannuation.md

 **Calculate Monthly Superannuation**

 This option isused to create monthly superannuation transactions to post to the General Ledger.
 This option is used where the “Calc.
-Superannuation Monthly” flag isticked on the “Payroll” card in the “Options Tab”.
-It is also used when you arecalculating employee on-cost superannuation.
+Superannuation Monthly” flag is ticked on the “Payroll” card in the “Options Tab”.
+It is also used when you are calculating employee on-cost superannuation.

 **Note:** You only need to run this report when the On Costing Method is used for calculating superannuation.